 Volunteering in nursing or retirement homes, senior centres, or hospitals is a great chance to ease this loneliness.
 Often all that will be required of volunteers is serving dinner, taking the time to play a game of cards, or just being present for company and a good chat.

 Plus, the holiday period can see a spike in the number of animals being abandoned, as people get rid of unwanted Christmas gifts.
-According to the RSPCA, three pets are abandoned every hour over the Christmas period.
+According to the Royal Society for the Prevention of Cruelty to Animals (RSPCA), three pets are abandoned every hour over the Christmas period.

 With animal shelters busier than ever, volunteering around Christmas is a great way to give back to our furry friends.